 Searching for a Role for Jackie Queally

 Raising a family was my first and foremost role for many years.
 It exposed me to the work and philosophy of Rudolf Steiner, and we sent our children to a Steiner school for some or all of their education.
 I trained as a Steiner teacher, worked in a kindergarten, became a puppeteer, storyteller and ESL teacher at various periods.
-While they were young I practiced spiritual healing with real results, and later taught many reflexology courses.
+While they were young I practiced spiritual healing with real results.
+Later I taught reflexology in the community at many centres.
 I also studied theology although I never became a minister.
 I was still searching for my true role in society.

 A niche was borne for Jackie Queally

 My itineraries meant I in effect became the first external guide to take people to Rosslyn Chapel, where I would explain how the carvings related to esoteric mysteries.
 I wrote two esoteric guides to the chapel as well as other books of poetry and legends.
 As the Da Vinci Code book and film took their grip on the media, the landscape changed in some ways.
 It became harder to create the space for visitors in which the outer and inner worlds could collide, as more and more man-made rules intruded at the various sites.

 In 2008 I came for a sabbatical to Ireland where my parents were born.
 There I wrote more books on the spirituality of ley lines and nature.
 I stayed on longer than first intended, and in between doing some longer tours I learnt more healing modalities, and became very interested in learning how sound can be used in healing.
 Like my interest in sacred places, I had always been practised a little healing locally.
 My latest training is in Biofield tuning which is a method using tuning forks on the human body and in the nearby energy field to integrate trauma and balance you.
 I was one of the first to train in this in Europe.

 Resonant Activities of Jackie Queally

 Now living on the edge of an area of outstanding natural beauty in the west of Ireland, I combine these interests when I visit sites.
 I tune in with my tuning forks before toning with the energies that resonated with each place.
 I also use my special gong as this is such a healing instrument.
 Sound helps you tune into the resonance of a site.
 It brings you into the here and now.
-I also was one of the first in Europe to train in Biofield Tuning which uses special tuning forks in our human energy field, bringing it back into balance.
 Dowsing also helps you link into the specific energetic imprints of a site.
 Our energetic bodies both reflect and respond to the energetic bodies of the Earth.
 Can you spot the aura round my head on the left as I am dowse?
 Often the most magnificent lights appear when I play my gong in nature.
 It is possible to rapidly expand your energy body by simple exercises performed outside in tune with nature.

 Honouring the Earth

-Since then I revisited the Celtic theme I wrote of in my first book in 1999 by offering deeply satisfying Celtic tree workshops.
-So far I have been to Nova Scotia, Ireland and London to date) based on information in my latest book Reconnecting with Celtic Trees.
+Since then I revisited the Celtic theme I wrote of in my first book in 1999, creating Celtic tree workshops.
+So far I have been to Nova Scotia, Ireland and UK cites.
+I based them on information in my latest book Reconnecting with Celtic Trees.
 In 2017 I led a series of Celtic festive walks that follow the Celtic Tree calendar.
-In 2018 I am a guest speaker offering a live talk on the Celtic Trees at a series of live talks.
+In 2018 I spoke on the Celtic Trees at a series of live talks.
 Celtic Trees hold many keys to understanding the shift taking place.
-My wish is for this to act as an ignition key for an online series I am creating: Earth Wisdom.
+I view this talk as an ignition key for an online series I am creating in Earth Wisdom.